balderdashy/sails-stringfile/README.md

 ===================

 Localized stringfile containing messages used in Sails command-line interface and runtime.

-This is one part of the effort towards making Sails more accessible to non-native English readers/speakers.
+This project is an early-stage work in progress to make all strings used in Sails humanLanguageAgnostic.
+That includes console messages, comments in generated code files, and even errors.
+This is a big project, but just one small part of the effort towards making Sails more accessible to non-native English readers/speakers.

 ## How This Module Works

-These files are here for future use-- this project is an early-stage work in progress.

 + Environment variables are used to determine a user's locale.  (defaults to English)